Lærke Møller

-Lærke Møller (born 14 January 1989) is a former Danish handball player, who last played for the club Team Esbjerg and for the Danish women's national handball team.
+Lærke Møller (born 14 January 1989) is a Danish former handball player, who last played for the club Team Esbjerg and for the Danish women's national handball team.

-She has worked as a handball expert on the Danish tv-channel TV 2.
+She has worked as a handball expert on the Danish TV-channel TV 2.

 Career

 Lærke Møller started playing at a hometown club HK Star at age 7.
 During childhood she also played for Visse IF, before joining Aalborg DH.
 At the age of 16 she debuted for the senior team in a Champion League match.
-Shortly after she signed her first profesional contract.
+Shortly after she signed her first professional contract.
 She was a part of the Aalborg league team until she was 20, where she switched to FC Midtjylland Håndbold.
 Here she won two Danish championships in 2011 and 2013 and the Danish cup in 2012.

 After 5 years she joined league rivals TTH Holstebro.

 After 2 seasons she joined Team Esbjerg.
 She retired in 2018 after two years at Team Esbjerg, but without ever playing a match for them due to injuries.

 Lærke Møller debuted for the Danish national team in 2007, aged 18.

 At the 2008 European Women's Handball Championship she was the Danish top scorer at the tournament with 28 goals, and was widely praised as the best performing dane in the Danish press.

 She missed the 2009 World Women's Handball Championship due to a torn achilles tendon at training the day before the start of the tournament.
 She also missed the 2011 World Women's Handball Championship due to a shoulder injury.

 At the 2010 European Women's Handball Championship she reached the third place playoff with the Danish team, where they lost to Romania and thus finished fourth.